Approximation of optimization problems with constraints through kernel Sum-Of-Squares: Introduction

 \tb{Extensions.} We can similarly consider within our framework constraints over the derivatives of $\b f$.
 In this case, for the derivatives to be well-defined we assume $\X$ to be a subset of $\R^d$ that is contained in the closure of its interior for the Euclidean topology.
 We would then replace \eqref{eq:cons_intro_F} by

 for a multi-index $\b r_i\in\N^d$, and look for $\b f\in C^{r}(\X,\R^P)$ with $r$ the largest index appearing in the $(\b r_i)_{i\in [I]}$.
 Derivatives in the constraints for instance appear in the application of the kSoS approach to estimating the value function in optimal control \citep{Berthier2021InfiniteDimensionalSF}.
-If one wanted $\b f$ to be convex, derivatives and SDP constraints would also appear as extensively considered in \citet{aubin2020hard_SDP,muzellec21sdp}.
+If one wanted some components of $\b f$ to be convex, derivatives and SDP constraints would also appear, as extensively considered in \citet{aubin2020hard_SDP,muzellec21sdp}.
 Our approach could easily be extended to cover these cases.

 The article is constructed as follows.
-In \Cref{sec:examples}, we present some examples where the presented theory applies. \Cref{sec:theory} contains our main theoretical results.
+In \Cref{sec:examples}, we highlight some examples where the presented theory applies. \Cref{sec:theory} contains our main theoretical results.
 We illustrate these on learning vector fields in \Cref{sec:numerics}.
 Further technical results on closedness of sets and scattering inequalities are regrouped in \Cref{sec:closed-sets}.
-Finally the appendix consisting of \Cref{sec:set-valued_lsc} details more general results on selection theorems for lower semicontinuous set-valued maps.
+Finally the appendix consisting of \Cref{sec:set-valued_lsc} details more general results on selection theorems for lower semicontinuous set-valued maps to ensure that the search space of \eqref{opt-cons_gen} is non-empty.